 Simple Tips for Maintaining Excellent Gut Health

 There are around 100 million neurons in the 30-foot long tract, and these neurons carry information from the gut right to our brain.
-We also have a large portion of the 40 trillion bacteria in our bodies concentrated into the intestines; this is healthy bacteria that plays a large role in keeping us healthy.
+We also have a large portion of the 40 trillion bacteria in our bodies concentrated into the intestines; this is healthy bacteria that plays a large role in keeping us balanced.

 As you can see, the gut is actually extremely important in keeping our body healthy.